 It is just as bad when they get to the river.
 They have flown 1000 miles to fish this river.
 They get there and there are several anglers already wading in their spot.
 Their plan is ruined.
 They try wading up and down the river to find a comparable spot, but none of them look as good.
 They start half heartedly fishing while waiting for their original spot to clear out.
 All this time they are not paying attention to their casts and are landing in spots that are not ideal.

 After several hours of this game they have caught no fish.
 It is getting hot as the sun is beating down on the river.
 Frustration starts to set in.
-Our angler has now done all this preparation and has travelled all this way only to have everything ruined.
+Our angler has now done all this preparation and has traveled all this way only to have everything ruined.

 This is the perfect recipe for a stressful fly fishing experience.
-Treat fly fishing like what it is supposed to be… a leisure sport.
+Treat fly fishing like what it is supposed to be a leisure sport.?
 It is a hobby.
 As soon as you turn it into a mission, you take out all of the fun.

 Is Fly Fishing Addictive?